 Whilst an uneven gap or panel misalignment might not have any adverse effect on vehicle performance regarding acceleration, braking, handling, or other general driving, it is one of the first things that a customer notices even before getting in the car and turning the engine on.
 Combine this with the more direct impacts of poor door alignment or panel fit, namely leaks, squeaks or excessive wear, and it becomes obvious why automotive manufacturers are keen to have some sort of control over this gap & flush.

 So, what can they do?
-Good general process control throughout the build will always help to minimise problems at the end of the line, but the ultimate test is the final vehicle once fully assembled.
+Good general process control throughout the build will always help to minimize problems at the end of the line, but the ultimate test is the final vehicle once fully assembled.
 An efficient way to measure, record and feed back this final quality control information is required.

 There are several challenges to measuring gap & flush details at this final assembly stage however: